csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 # Memory model
 <div class="column">
 - *Registers*: The fastest form of memory.
 Accessible only by the thread
-- *Shared Memory*: Almost as fast as a registers.
+- *Shared Memory*: Almost as fast as registers.
 Visible by any thread within blocks
-- **Global Memory**: 150x slower then registers/shared memory.
+- **Global Memory**: 150x slower than registers/shared memory.
 Accessible from any thread or from the host
 - Memory with special access pattern.
 Heavily cached on chip.
 </div>